-Emily Tisch Sussman is the Campaign Director for the Center for American Progress Action Fund, where she is responsible for working with policy teams and coalition partners to create and execute campaigns that turn policy ideas into laws.
+Emily Tisch Sussman is the campaign director for the Center for American Progress Action Fund, where she is responsible for working with policy teams and coalition partners to create and execute campaigns that turn policy ideas into laws.
 Before joining American Progress, she was the executive director of Young Democrats of America, where she led a team that helped to produce record-breaking youth participation in the 2012 election cycle.

-Emily holds membership with the New York Bar and earned her J.D. from Benjamin N. Cardozo School of Law, where she graduated with cum laude honors and specialized in constitutional and matrimonial law.
+Tisch Sussman holds membership with the New York Bar and earned her J.D. from Benjamin N. Cardozo School of Law, where she graduated with cum laude honors and specialized in constitutional and matrimonial law.
 She holds a bachelor’s degree in social work from Skidmore College, where she concentrated in developmental disabilities.
 She was honored with the Cardozo Law Gates Award, with the award for Extraordinary Contribution toward Advancing the Truman Democratic World View from the Truman National Security Project, and on the inaugural list of “40 under 40 Emerging Leaders in Politics” by the New Leaders Council.

-Emily is a regular contributor to Fox News, MSNBC, and a variety of additional local news outlets.
+Tisch Sussman is a regular contributor to Fox News, MSNBC, and a variety of additional local news outlets.
 She has spoken on issues, including from jobs and the economy, health care, the environment, and civil rights.
 She is regularly quoted in Politico, Bloomberg News, and other local, state, and national online and print media.